Zehelein/pg-transactional-outbox/lib/README.md

 and `yarn test:coverage`.

 The `__tests__` folder contains integration tests that test the functionality of the outbox and inbox listener implementation.
-The tests are using the `testcontainers` library to start up an actual PostgreSQL server.
-The tests include tests to test the functionality against an actual database and for resilience tests where the test container is stopped and restarted to test the library against an unreliable database instance.
+The tests use the `testcontainers` library to start up an actual PostgreSQL server.
+They test the functionality against an actual database and for resilience tests where the test container is stopped and restarted to test the library against an unreliable database instance.
 You can simply run the `test` script to execute the tests.

-And you can manually test the implementation using the `examples/rabbitmq` producer and consumer implementations.
+You can manually test the implementation using the `examples/rabbitmq` producer and consumer implementations.
 Copy the `.env.template` files as `.env` files and adjust these files if needed.
 Especially the `LISTENER_TYPE` is useful to test the replication vs. polling listener approach.
 To test the two example applications you can use `yarn dev:watch`.